Conundrum/Zabbix_Templates/DFSR/README.md

 * import the template

+* if the zabbix agent is running as a service, set it to login as an administrative user, otherwise the powershell scripts will not run correctly, and will always return 0

 ## Going Forward

 This template is very much in the Alpha stages..
 I'm not very farmiliar with powershell scripting, the scripts could use alot of work.
+The directory handling is pretty rudementary but it works, and I'd like to see zabbix be able to run the discovery itself in the future.